 Outsourcing as Part of Your Global Expansion?

 Whether you’re exploring Africa or eying Asia for your global outsourcing needs, expanding with an experienced partner can help you make the most of your expansion efforts.
-Velocity Global and its suite of global expansion services that include its International PEO (Professional Employer Organization) solution have assisted hundreds of organizations break into new international markets—without setting up an entity.
+Velocity Global and its suite of global expansion services that include its global Employer of Record solution have assisted hundreds of organizations break into new international markets—without setting up an entity.
 Feel you’re ready to join these organizations and grow your global footprint?
 Let’s chat.

 Frequently Asked Questions

 - Keeps costs low by employing in lower-cost, global economies